Logo Futurismo

 In addition, Praia Formosa is a protected area and classified as a Nature Reserve due to its marine fauna of great geomorphological importance.

-What To Do In Praia Formosa?
+What to Do in Praia Formosa

 Helena Botelho | Praia Formosa is one of Santa Maria’s most popular bathing areas

 Praia Formosa is one of Santa Maria’s most popular bathing areas.
-Here you can sunbathe, dive into the warm, crystal-clear waters and enjoy moments of leisure and socializing with your family and friends.
+Here you can sunbathe, dive into the warm, crystal-clear waters, and enjoy moments of leisure and socializing with your family and friends.

 Surfers and bodyboarders also consider this beach one of the best spots for their sports.
 For this reason, it is also a reference point in the archipelago for practicing various water sports all year round.

-👉 Post related Best Beaches in the Azores Islands.
+👉 Post related: Best Beaches in the Azores Islands.
 Read more!

-Best Time To Visit Praia Formosa
+Best Time to Visit

 Due to its location further south and west in the archipelago, the climate on Santa Maria is drier and warmer than on the other islands.
 However, as you might expect, periods of rain and lower temperatures are more frequent in the winter months.

-However, it is important to note that cloudy skies are a common feature throughout the archipelago, so you may sometimes find it difficult to appreciate the true splendor of its beaches and viewpoints.
+In this sense, the best time to visit Praia Formosa is usually between May and September, when the days are sunny and more inviting for swimming.
+However, it is essential to note that cloudy skies are a common feature throughout the archipelago, so you may sometimes find it challenging to appreciate the true splendor of its beaches and viewpoints.

-How To Get To Praia Formosa?
+How to Get to Praia Formosa

-To make the journey to your destination, you have several options at your disposal: you can choose to travel by car/motorbike, taxi, public transport (bus), bicycle or on foot.
+Leaving the municipality of Vila do Porto in the direction of the parish of Almagreira, you’ll have to travel around 8 kilometers to reach Praia Formosa.
+To make the journey to your destination, you have several options at your disposal: you can choose to travel by car/motorbike, taxi, public transport (bus), bicycle, or on foot.

 Following the EN1-2A, the journey takes approximately:

-• Car, motorbike or taxi: 12 minutes;
+• Car, motorbike, or taxi: 12 minutes.

 • Bus: 10 minutes — although the journey by bus only takes 10 minutes, you’ll have to allow for another 38 minutes on foot.
-In other words, this journey takes 48 minutes in total;
+In other words, this journey takes 48 minutes in total.

-• Bicycle: 33 minutes;
+• Bicycle: 33 minutes,

 • On foot: 1 hour 35 minutes.